dhirengshetty14/whiz-quiz-app/README.md

 > **Turn any topic into an engaging quiz experience with the power of AI!**

 Hey there! 👋 Welcome to WhizQuiz - a real-time multiplayer quiz platform that I built because honestly, I was tired of boring static quizzes.
-This thing uses AI to generate fresh questions on the fly, supports multiple players in real-time, and actually looks pretty good too (if I do say so myself).
+This thing uses AI to generate fresh questions on the fly and supports multiple players in real-time.

 ## 🚀 What Makes This Special?